 Hong Kong, December 1824

-As a child, Tian’s father had become addicted to opium, initially pushed on him by a British business partner.
+A gifted toy maker and inventor, Tian used to come from a wealthy family.
+However, his father had become addicted to opium, initially pushed on him by a British business partner.
 Tian had picked up toy making in an effort to distract his father, creating all sorts of fantastical steam-powered toy trains and boats.
-But no matter how curious his invention, his father’s glazed eyes always turned away in search of his opium pipe.
-Fleeing their notoriety and debt, he brought his father and mother far to the south to the sleepy fishing village of Hong Kong.
+But no matter how curious his inventions, his father’s glazed eyes always turned away in search of his opium pipe.
+Fleeing notoriety and debt, he brought his father and mother far south to the sleepy fishing village of Hong Kong.

 It had been spring when Tian had landed in his new home.
-He became apprenticed to a local toymaker, and soon after fell in love with the young daughter of his boss, Wen.
-Tian’s toys, previously made to distract his father, now existed to bring a smile to Wen’s soft lips.
+He became apprenticed to a local toymaker and soon after fell in love with Wen, the young daughter of his boss.
+Tian’s toys, previously made to mute his father’s addiction, now existed to bring a smile to Wen’s soft lips.
 His inability to fully communicate with his to-be wife, who spoke Cantonese to his Mandarin, fostered an intoxicating allure of mystery and intrigue between the two.

 Some thirty years later, their miscommunication was no longer a source of laughter and romantic assumptions of best intentions.
+Maybe it was because their daughter had already left home, and there was nothing to distract them from their ennui.
 Now, Tian occasionally pretended to not understand Cantonese so he could ignore Wen’s nagging about him losing his keys.
 To be fair, it happened more often than he cared to admit.

 These days, Tian preferred to escape to spend long hours tinkering in the workshop he inherited from his father-in-law.
 For months, he had been attempting to create a compass which would always point to his often misplaced keys, but he hadn’t been having much luck.
 The compass needles continued to drift aimlessly, despite his every effort to bias its internal mechanisms using strong magnets with unique frequencies.
 One evening, letting his mind get creative, he broke out some British liquor from a friend, “rum” as his friend had called it.
 He coughed as he poured it down his throat, his eyes tearing up, but he could already feel the screws of his mind begin to oil and loosen.
 After a few more cups, Tian’s mind began to feel very, very loose.

-He awoke the next morning to see his workbench in a mess, a complicated web of lenses, emptied gas vials.
+He awoke the next morning to see his workbench in a mess, a complicated web of lenses and empty gas vials.
 Curiously, some Buddhist pamphlets and talismans were also strewn about.
 Not thinking much of it and a bit embarrassed, he cleaned himself up and groggily made his way to the kitchen.

 At breakfast, still slightly buzzed from his morning drinks, Tian reached for a handkerchief in his pocket when he felt the familiar glass sphere of the compass he had been tinkering with.
 Pulling it out, he immediately noticed that its slender needle remained fixed in its orientation.
 With a start, he pulled the compass closer to his face.
 His eyes drew a line to where the compass was pointing … across the table to his wife.
 Tian got up, and slowly circled the table towards his wife keeping a close eye on the needle.
 Still, the needle remained stubbornly pointed at his wife, Wen.

-“Nei jo mut yeh” (What are you doing), drolled his his wife as she rolled her eyes.
+“Nei jo mut gwai-ah?”
+(What the hell are you up to?) his wife snapped in exasperation as she rolled her eyes.
 Ignoring her, Tian walked slowly around the room, twirling this way and that.
 He jumped up and crouched down, and yet despite his best efforts the arrow remained stubbornly pointed at his wife.